 “As long as we see an infection in your lungs.
 Don’t worry; we’ve made sure that you’ll have the right amount of Demerol for the next dose.
 No more shaking, ok?”

 “Deal.
 Now, can I orderr sum ffood?”
-It might had been my current high, but I swear at that moment we shared a cliché TV sitcom laugh right before a commercial break.
+It might have been my current high, but I swear at that moment we shared a cliché TV sitcom laugh right before a commercial break.

 And remember if you experience any Anemic symptoms– get checked for Leukemia as well.